Please email referrals to admin@engagingminds.com.au

 Cancellations or Non Attendance

-We know we get the best results for our people when we spend regular time together.
+We know we get the best results for our clients when we spend regular time together.
 That's why our first preference is always that you keep your in-person appointment.

 This lets us do two things: